 End with an analysis of the numbers found, trying to highlight certain patterns.

-Do the same exercise with the smallest number in the2nd table of values.
+Do the same exercise with the smallest number from the second table.